xCykrix/cryptocipher/README.md

 # <center> CryptoCipher v3 </center>

+You can view a more complete documentation at our [GitHub Wiki](https://github.com/amethyst-studio/cryptocipher/wiki).
+You can also find small blog like articles there regarding the security of your workspace and how to protect all your users' personal information more effectively.

 ## <center> Developer Notes </center>

 I would like to thank everyone for using CryptoCipher so far.
 I really do appricate seeing the history of my package having a small following.